StarCitizenTools/starcitizen-tools/extensions/NativeSvgHandler/README.md

 into a directory called ShortDescription.

 ## Usage
 Please refer to the [extensions documentation page](https://www.mediawiki.org/wiki/Extension:NativeSvgHandler).
-Note that the documentation is for the older version, but it is still compatitible.